Grimpy101/slovene-english-dictionary-TEI/README.md

-# slovene-english-dictionary-TEI
+# Slovene-English Dictionary
-A Slovene-to-English dictionary for FreeDict and other uses
+A Slovene-to-English dictionary for FreeDict and other uses.